 If you answered yes to questions 1, 2, and 3, or no to questions 4, 5, 6, 7 and 8 and do not understand the significance of your answer, you may want to explore information on NVIC's website to better understand the importance of your answer.
 These questions are designed to educate consumers about the importance of making fully informed vaccine decisions.
 Click here to learn more about the role of informed consent in vaccination.

-Download Our Ask 8 Brochure and Poster to Help Empower Others to Make Informed Vaccine Decisions
+Download Our Ask 8 Brochure to Help Empower Others to Make Informed Vaccine Decisions

 If you choose to vaccinate, always keep a written record of exactly which shots/vaccines you or your child have received, including the manufacturer’s name and vaccine lot number.
 Write down and describe in detail any serious health problems that develop after vaccination and keep vaccination records in a file you can access easily.